 (1) Three one-day workshops spread over four months.
 These are designed to give students the knowledge, skills and understanding they need in chaplaincy including religious, spiritual and pastoral care in a multicultural context.
 The history of chaplaincy within various contexts is explored.
 Students will also analyse the biblical and theological basis for chaplaincy as well as evaluate a range of models for chaplaincy and consider their relevance in various contexts.

 (2) Assessment by two written assignments both of which ask that you reflect on your current role as a chaplain.
-Study will be either at Level 4 (Undergraduate) or Level 7 (Postgraduate).
-The level of study is dependent on prior learning and the results of the first assignment and is the decision of the tutor.
-Subsequent assignments are then in the in the form of either an Reflective Essay and Report (Level 4) or a Reflective Journal and a Critical Analysis (Level 7).
+Study will be at Level 4 (Undergraduate)and assignments are in the in the form of a Reflective Essay and Report.

 There is the option to build on this course to achieve the Territorial Certificate in Chaplaincy.